 - Mary wrote a musical 25 to 30 years ago that played on Broadway.

 - She never forgot a dear friend who told her, “What, do you think you’re Beth Moore or something?”

 - Mary felt devastated.
 However, she knew that if God asked you to share your message with the world, your job is to take the audience through the story and show them what He can do in their life.

 - Use your voice to do God’s call, despite the struggles you face.

 [33:12] “When you step on a stage to deliver a God-given message, there is no larger call to be a servant.
-Because you are serving that audience.
-Your job there is to take them through the story and show them what God can do in their life.
-This has nothing to do with you.” - Click Here To Tweet This
+Because you are serving that audience.” - Click Here To Tweet This

 [37:27] Ego and a Strong Personality

 - Mary has an incredibly strong personality and has never met a microphone she did not love.